ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-health/index-ibmcloud-secure-perimeter-health.md

 4. Enter all other details as you require.
 5. Click **Create Cluster**.

-For information about how to get access to your cluster after it has been deployed, see [{{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-getting-started#getting-started).
+For more information about how to get access to your cluster after it is deployed, see [{{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-getting-started#getting-started).

 ## Scan private networks within a Secure Perimeter
 {: #sph_private_networks}